What is the difference between Western Astrology and Vedic Astrology?

 Can I learn to read Palms?

-All the palmists at the Birla Center learned to read hands by graduating from the 18-course Palmistry Certification Program that Ghanshyam created.
+All the palmists at Birla Vedic International learned to read hands by graduating from the 18-course Palmistry Certification Program that Ghanshyam created.
 Also all our graduates are reading palms after following the Palmistry Certification Program, many of whom have opened their own private practice.
 You can do it too!

 Do you teach Vedic Astrology?